lisaorii/lisaorii.github.io/_pages/research.md

 {% include base_path %}
 I have led and engaged in research projects in various fields.
 Here are a few of my favorite ones!
 A full list of my research projects are in my [CV](https://docs.google.com/viewer?url=https://github.com/lisaorii/cv/raw/main/LisaOrii_CV.pdf).

-## Mobile Devices for Health Protocols in LMICs
+## Mobile App for Contraceptive Education in Kenya
-&nbsp;&nbsp;&nbsp;&nbsp;Advised by *Professor Richard Anderson* and *Professor Caryl Feldacker* (University of Washington)
+&nbsp;&nbsp;&nbsp;&nbsp;Advised by *Professor Richard Anderson* and *Professor Elizabeth Harrington* (University of Washington)
-* Examining the potential for mobile devices to standardize health protocols in healthcare settings on low- and middle-income countries (LMICs).
+* Designing a mobile application for contraceptive education and decision-support tailored to adolescent girls and young women in Kenya.

 ## Electronic HIV Data Security and Privacy in Malawi
 &nbsp;&nbsp;&nbsp;&nbsp;Advised by *Professor Richard Anderson* and *Professor Caryl Feldacker* (University of Washington)
 * Leading the investigation of the perspectives of healthcare staff, HIV patients, and members of Malawi’s government to improve a mobile medical record system that supports HIV care in Malawi.
 Conducted fieldwork at HIV clinic in Malawi in Sept 2022.
 * Paper conditionally accepted to CSCW 2024.
-* In process of submitting papers to HCI conferences and Global Health journals.

 ## Designing for Speech Practice Systems
 &nbsp;&nbsp;&nbsp;&nbsp;Advised by *Professor Takuji Narumi* (University of Tokyo)